 Florida remains in forecast cone of what could become Tropical Storm Isaias

-Maximum sustained winds are near 45 mph with higher gusts.
-Some strengthening is expected, and the system is forecast to become Tropical Storm Isaias by 2:00 p.m.
-Wednesday.
-This would be the 9th named storm of the 2020 Atlantic hurricane season.
+Some strengthening is expected and the system is forecasted to become Tropical Storm Isaias on Wednesday.
+If it does, it would be the 9th named storm of the 2020 Atlantic hurricane season.

-On the forecast track, the center will move near or over the Virgin Islands and Puerto Rico tonight, over Hispaniola on Thursday, reaching the southeastern Bahamas on Friday.
+The storm's center is expected to move near or over the Virgin Islands and Puerto Rico on Wednesday night, then over Hispaniola on Thursday, reaching the southeastern Bahamas on Friday.
+It will produce heavy rains and potentially life-threatening flash flooding and mudslides across the northern Leeward Islands, the Virgin Islands, and Puerto Rico.

 Advertisement